 This Strategy is made up of five thematic areas.
-These five areas reflect a holistic view of the environment, focused on outreach because community engagement and collaboration is the key element that embraces, interacts, and impacts all the other elements.
-It connects the corporate and community perspective while aligning with regional, provincial, and federal policies and guidelines.
+Four areas reflect a holistic view of the environment, and the fifth, empowerment, reflects community action as the key element that enables, interacts, and impacts all the other elements.
+This strategy connects the corporate and community perspective while aligning with regional, provincial, and federal policies and guidelines.